atkinsonsean/standardized_test_analysis/README.md

 3. <a href="https://wallethub.com/edu/e/most-least-equitable-school-districts-in-california/77056">A 2021 study of the most & least equitable school districts in California</a>.

 <a id='section_4'></a>
-# So, Are Standardized Tests Unfair?
+# So, are standardized tests unfair?
 [(Back to table of contents)](#table_of_contents)<br>

 Yes.